 Hi, my name is Dustin Meyer.
-I graduated from University of Florida with a Bachelor’s in Health Science, received a Master’s in Medical Sciences from the University of South Florida, and will finally be starting my first official year of medical school later this year.
-This blog was originally intended to journalize my life-long journey into the, Read More
+I graduated from University of Florida with a Bachelor’s in Health Science, received a Master’s in Medical Sciences from the University of South Florida, and am currently a Medical Student (OMS-III) at Lake Erie College of Osteopathic Medicine – Bradenton.

 The last month has been a really busy one.
 If not from classes, traveling/moving, kayaking, I’ve been tied up trying to get my bike repaired by Specialized in California.
 That’s right — a couple of days after owning the bike, I looked over at the seat tube as it sat next to me and noticed a small crack in the carbon frame.
 Read More